AlexLike/FlexStudio/README.md

 **(V1, V2)1:**

-(Perhaps: Show an example of a task (C3) to lead them what they should try out in the following phase)
+*introduction to the specific tool:* (~3min) <br>
+To give you some impression of how to use the tool I'll give an example now.
+{Show and example of the direct/indirect tool with a drawing of your own.}

-*open task 1:* <br>
+*open task 1:* (4 min)<br>
  Here's our first version of the drawing app.
 Make sure to try out the reference mode by clicking on this button.
-You're given [y minutes] to try the app out, beginning now.
+You're given 4 minutes to try the app out, beginning now.

-*main task 2:* <br>
+*main task 2:* <br> (~10 min)
 As you can see on the IPad screen, you're given a preset.
 On the first layer there is [...], on the second [...]...
 Now you're shown a video about how the different layers in the drawing should behave in the end when you're resizing the panel.
 You're asked to create the same behaviour when resizing the panel.
 You should try to be as accurate as possible, while also being fast.
 Before you begin with the task, push the button in the top right to start.
 If you're finished press the button on the top right again to stop.
 (show video.)
+<br>...<br>
+Well done.
+Now you can go on filling out the questionnaire.
 **Questionnaire 1**<br>
 **Q1) <br>Mental Demand:** How much mental and perceptual activity was required (e.g. thinking, deciding, calculating, remembering, looking, searching, etc.)?
 Was the task easy or demanding, simple or complex, exacting or forgiving?